estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 </body>
 ```

-The time difference between the end of the HTML parse and the `Script execution` is much shorter than when importing the scripts at the end of the `<body>`.
+💡The time difference between the end of the HTML parse and the `Script execution` is much shorter than when importing the scripts at the end of the `<body>`.

 With `defer` the scripts execution follows the order they're listed on the HTML.